morrownr/8821au-20210708/Bridged_Wireless_Access_Point.md

 Enable predictable network interface names

 Note: While this step is optional, problems can arise without it on dual band setups.
-Some operating systems have this capability enabled by default but not the Raspberry Pi OS.
+Some Linux distros have this capability enabled by default but not the Raspberry Pi OS.

 ```
 sudo raspi-config